 The provider of state-funded developmental disabilities services must have an executed, signed contract for those services with the Department prior to reimbursement for services rendered.
-Providers of state-funded developmental disabilities render services in accordance with the applicable Community Service Standards for Developmental Disabilities Providers established by the Department as defined in the most current version of the DBHDD Provider Manual for Community Developmental Disabilities Service Providers (available on the DBHDD website at http://dbhdd.georgia.gov, Providers tab, Community Provider Manuals tab).
+Providers of state-funded developmental disabilities render services in accordance with the applicable Community Service Standards for Developmental Disabilities Providers established by the Department as defined in the most current version of the DBHDD Provider Manual for Community Developmental Disabilities Service Providers.

-Providers of state-funded developmental disabilities services are required to deliver services as specified in the Initial Individual Service Plan (IISP) or Comprehensive Individual Service Plan (ISP).
+Providers of state-funded developmental disabilities services are required to deliver services as specified in the Initial Individual Service Plan (ISP) or Comprehensive Individual Service Plan (ISP).
 Compensation for services is based on the delivery of authorized services specified in the IISP or ISP.